 A lack of hip strength can alter the alignment of the leg and increase pressure on the arch.

-I didn’t find isolated hip strengthening exercises very useful.
-What worked best were exercises that combined hip activity with arch strengthening.
+I don’t find isolated hip strengthening exercises very useful for improving the foot arches.
+What worked best for me were exercises that combined hip activity with arch strengthening.

 Some examples would be balancing on one leg or squatting while trying to maintain an arch in the foot.

 Forefoot supinatus is the angling or inverted position of the bones in the front of the foot in relation to the heel.
 This causes the foot to roll inward (pronate) in order to bring the big toe side of the foot down to the ground.